Mordekaiser Build Guide by EidolonDragon

 For seals I take 5 Greater Seal of Vitality and 4

 Greater Seal of Armor (partly because it's nice and organized).
-I find health per level to be very good runes overall, since they provide protection against magical, physical, and true damage.
+I find health or armor per level to be very good runes overall, since they provide protection against magical, physical, and true damage.
 I take a few armor runes to mitigate minion damage, basic attacks, and turrets.
 Spreading out my defenses more evenly seems to work nicely, and to get less diminishing returns (even if they may be quite small, I still do care.)

 For marks, I take all